 A client who isn’t a great fit might:

 Or sometimes, your team and services just don’t mesh with a client’s values, preferences or personality — and you’ll figure that out pretty quickly.
 Initial difficulties, no matter whose fault they are, can be damaging.
-A 2020 report by Vonage showed that 51% of customers would never do business with a company again after a single negative interaction.
+A 2022 report by Zendesk showed that more than 60% of customers would never do business with a company again after a single negative interaction.
 Rather than forcing the relationship and risking a blow to your reputation, it may be best for everyone to move on.

 ☝️It’s much easier to determine which clients are draining your resources when you have robust, reliable data like you’ll find on Accelo’s profitability dashboard.

 If you suspect you may have a problem with serving too many incompatible clients, you’re in good company.
 Gartner predicts that 75% of businesses will implement a “breaking up” strategy by 2025.